Department of

 Biography

-She completed her PhD in Chemical Engineering at Aston University in 2012 under the supervision of Professor Tony Bridgwater.
-From 2012-2017, she was a Postdoctoral Research Associate in the Department of Chemical & Biological Engineering at the University of Sheffield.
-Her research there was focused on techno-economic feasibility assessments of carbon capture and utilisation processes (EPSRC), biorefinery systems (EU FP7), and waste plastic pyrolysis applications (IAA Early Career Researcher Grant).
-She was also a member of the Department's Opportunities Committee which succeeded in winning the Athena SWAN silver award in 2014 and renewing it in 2017.
-In 2018, she was appointed as an Assistant Professor of Chemical Engineering at the University of Nottingham and she is a member of the Low Carbon Energy and Resources Technologies Research Group.
+Ioanna has a PhD in Chemical Engineering (Aston University) and an MSc in Environmental Engineering and Project Management (University of Leeds).
+Following her PhD studies, she worked as a Postdoctoral Research Associate in the Department of Chemical & Biological Engineering at the University of Sheffield.
+Her research there was focused on techno-economic feasibility assessments of carbon capture and utilisation processes (EPSRC), biorefinery systems (EU FP7), and waste plastic pyrolysis applications (Early Career Researcher Grant).
+In 2018, she was appointed as an Assistant Professor of Chemical Engineering at the University of Nottingham and is a member of the Low Carbon Energy and Resources Technologies Research Group.

 Expertise Summary